 - working for NHTSA doing a nationwide car seat survey

-- online CPS education through forums, social media, and blogs
+- providing online CPS education through forums, social media, and articles

-And the list goes on and on – the possibilities are really endless for how we can reach parents with car seat safety information, this is just a small list of things those on our team have done with their certifications.
+The list goes on and on – the possibilities are endless for ways that we can reach parents with car seat safety information.
+This is just a small list of things our team has done with their certifications.

 - Seek out other technicians and instructors.
 Networking with other techs will help you stay in the loop to become involved in existing programs.